Sheffield Children's Hospital: Research

 The Sheffield Children's Clinical Research Facility (CCRF) opened in 2008 as the first dedicated CCRF in the UK.
 Research at Sheffield Children's NHS Foundation Trust spans a range of specialities including bone disease, genetics, respiratory disease, neurology, radiology, cancer and blood diseases, endocrinology and mental health.
 In 2012 the hospital received over £1 million in grants for research into the treatment of bronchiolitis, the use of vibration plate therapy to prevent fractures in children, and the development of bone scanning to replace X-rays in the study of bones in children.

+Public transport connections

+The hospital is served by University of Sheffield tram stop which is situated a short walk away on the South Yorkshire Supertram network.
+The stop was opened in 1995 and is served by the Blue and Yellow routes.
+Local bus services stop on the main road, Western Bank, in front of the hospital.
+Additionally, a bus stop within the grounds of the adjacent Royal Hallamshire Hospital acts as the terminus of the H1 bus service which runs across the city to the Northern General Hospital, providing free transport for NHS staff between the hospitals of Sheffield.